South Carolina's Promising DSCR Real Estate Market in 2025

 Thanks to population growth and limited turnover, many investors are seeing low vacancy rates and positive DSCR ratios, even in today’s rate environment.

+Not all markets are this favorable.
 Nationally, many investors are facing headwinds:

 ⚠️ Inventory remains tight due to rate lock-in